leitasat/german-lands-json/README.md

 # german-lands-json
-JSON objects for German Lands with abbreviations
+JSON objects for German Lands with abbreviations.

 Both in German and English